Last Updated on April 3, 2023 by Matt

 For the most part, the Ninebot Max is made from aluminum alloy, with steel, plastic, rubber, and silicon for the auxiliary parts.

 Ride quality, stability, and balance

-The ride quality that the Ninebot Max provides is much, much better than almost any scooter under $1000, despite its lack of suspension out-of-the-box.
+In my view, the ride quality of the Ninebot Max is one of its strongest feats, and was definitely one of my favorite things about it.
+The experience it provides is much, much better than almost any scooter under $1000 I’ve seen, despite its lack of suspension out-of-the-box.
 Only the biggest bumps, cracks, holes, and road imperfections will be felt.